computation-structures/asim/EDX.md

     Memory verification successful! (checksum 4EF93F78)

-This verifies that the memory location labeled `answer:` has the expected value 10 when execution was halted.
+This verifies that the memory location labeled `answer:` had the expected value 10 when execution was halted.
 Problem authors can run their test code using a correct implementation to get the expected checksum.

-A typical graded ASim exercise includes a template file for the student to modify with their implementation usually involving a procedure that returns a value, and a test-jig file that calls the student procedure one or more times, saving the return value(s) for later verification.
+A typical graded ASim exercise includes

+* a template file for the student to modify with their implementation usually involving a procedure that returns a value, and

+* a test-jig file that calls the student procedure one or more times, saving the return value(s) for later verification.

 For example, the `strlen.s` template might look like

 ```
 .include test_jig.s    // include test-jig code.  *** DO NOT REMOVE***